ICS427-Pass-Bots/password-manager/README.md

 ### Part IV

 - Who is handling what in this last part of the project
-  * Benny - README.txt
+  * Benny - README.txt and Final Security Review (Report)
-  * John - Release Version of the website
+  * John - Release Version of the website and Certified Release & Archived Report (Report)
-  * Cole A. - Making Wiki Pages
+  * Cole A. - Making Wiki Pages and finalizing website
   * Cole H. - Incident Response Plan (Report)

 - How to run program